-Interest rates for 2021-2022 loans with a first disbursement on or after 1st July 2021 are expected to be confirmed in May 2021.
+Interest rates for 2021-2022 loans with a first disbursement on or after 1st July 2021 are listed below.
 Information on origination fees is explained for the different loan types in each section below.

 For information about temporary interest rate and repayment relief related to the Coronavirus pandemic please refer to Federal Student Aid's Coronavirus and Forbearance Info for Students, Borrowers and Parents